ARMmbed/mbed-os-5-docs/docs/api/platform/PowerManagement.md

 - `SPI`.
 - `I2C`.
 - `CAN`.
-- `SerialBase` (and hence `Serial` and `UARTSerial`)
+- `SerialBase` (and hence `Serial` and `UARTSerial`).

-#### Console versus deep sleep
+#### Console and deep sleep

-By default, on entry to `main`, the deep sleep lock will not be held, so deep sleep will be possible until a driver or other code locks it.
+By default, on entry to `main`, the deep sleep lock is not held, so deep sleep is possible until a driver or other code locks it.

 However, if `platform.stdio-buffered-serial` is set to true, then `UARTSerial` installs an interrupt handler to receive serial data for `stdin`.
-This will block deep sleep.
-To permit deep sleep, input must be suspended (permanently or temporarily).
+This blocks deep sleep.
+To permit deep sleep, you must suspend input (permanently or temporarily).
 Making the call `mbed_file_handle(STDIN_FILENO)->enable_input(false)` from the application gives the console driver, whatever it is, permission to stop reception.
-If `UARTSerial` is providing `stdin`, this removes the receive interrupt handler and releases the deep sleep lock.
+If `UARTSerial` provides `stdin`, this removes the receive interrupt handler and releases the deep sleep lock.

-For more information see [`FileHandle`](filehandle.html).
+For more information, please see [`FileHandle`](filehandle.html).

 #### Sleep/Deep sleep profiling tool